nekomaruh/tree_view_challenge/README.md

 -
 It’s hard to say what could be improved because I consider that it's a good solution, I would really ask for feedback.
 I'll probably improve the way I carried out the project ideas.
 I started with the idea of an N-ary tree, but then it mutated as I resolved the problem, which may not have been the best solution in hindsight.

 I might apply a map-based structure to display the information (this would help me simplify the UI in case it’s necessary to expand or collapse the node menu).
+There are also features that can be added:

+- Permission handling for networking
+- Map Success/Error states for API calls (now is only working with try catch and getting errors as strings)
+- Expansible tab in UI tree
+- Centralized asset texts for loading images
+- Centralized variable texts to work with internationalization (multilanguage support)
+- Theming (Dark Mode)
+- Custom optimizations (more filters)

-There are also features that can be added as internationalization (multilanguage support), or theming (dark mode), or custom optimizations (more filters), but since they are not part of the requirements, I didn't add them.
+Since those features are not part of the requirements, I didn't add them.

 🤔 What Would I Change?
 -